 '''

 Switch# configure terminal

 Switch(config)# mls qos map dscp-mutation mutemap1 30 to 8

 Switch(config)# mls qos map dscp-mutation mutemap1 20 to 10

 Switch(config)#

 '''

-56-11 mls qos scheduler
+61-11 mls qos scheduler

 This command is used to configure the scheduling mechanism.
-Use the no form of this command to reset the packet scheduling mechanism to the default.
+Use the no form of this command to revert to the default setting.